 You want to be confident that the attorney you choose can put together a solid case that will persuade the jury to find in your favor.
-There are no guarantees in the courtroom, of course, but your lawyer should fight to get a positive outcome.
+There are no guarantees in the courtroom, but your lawyer should fight to get a positive outcome.

 11. How Long Will It Take to Resolve My Claim?